 8. THE UTILITY COMPANIES ONLY CHARGE A SMALL FEE FOR REPAIRING SMALL CABLES

-Emergency utility repair bills can be thousands of pounds – it’s not just electricity.
+Emergency utility repair bills can be thousands of pounds – and it is not just electricity.
 Think about gas and fibre optic cables!

 9. SURELY MY INSURANCE WILL AUTOMATICALLY RENEW?